Scott Tubby’s hands have been shaping clay for more than forty years and painting canvases full time for fifteen.

 Painting has become Scott’s passion as is evidenced in the gallery pages that follow.
 Since graduating from the Finnish art school, Taidekoulu Maa in Helsinki, he has had two successful solo exhibitions in Helsinki galleries and his paintings have been exhibited in group shows here in the US and in Finland.
 His latest canvases create slightly altered views of reality – another dimension that is similar but not quite our own.
 He paints from the point of view of a tourist – fresh, as though seeing things for the first time.
 The subjects are places and things in our day to day surroundings, things we often take for granted and pay little or no attention to.
 By adding emotional components through line and color, he gives us a hint of a story, maybe yours, that resides in the shadows.

-“Through my hands, head, and heart and your appreciation of my art, I aim to bring a sense of beauty, mystery and joy into the world.”
+“Through my hands, head, and heart I aim to bring a sense of beauty, mystery and joy into the world.”